domoslabs/AppQualityMetricID/README.md

-# TODO - Your title
+# Requirements for a Network Quality Framework Useful for Applications, Users and Operators

-This is the working area for the individual Internet-Draft, "TODO - Your title".
+This is the working area for the individual Internet-Draft, "Requirements for a Network Quality Framework Useful for Applications, Users and Operators".

 * [Editor's Copy](https://domoslabs.github.io/AppQualityMetricRFC/#go.draft-teigen-ippm-app-quality-metric-reqs.html)
 * [Datatracker Page](https://datatracker.ietf.org/doc/draft-teigen-ippm-app-quality-metric-reqs)